 - 📍 How to get to Ayutthaya: From Bangkok you can get here by train or bus.
 I recommend train for convenience, there are many departs per day from the Hua Lamphong train station.
 No need to buy your tickets in advance.
 Prices range from 40 – 260 baht depending on the class.

 - 🕑 How long to stay: Unless you’re an avid history fan, I found 1 full day to be enough in Ayutthaya.
 Remember you’ll most likely be walking amongst ruins under extreme heat and/or hot blazing sun.

 - 🔀 How to get around: a bike is the best way to go through the temples quickly.
-We rented a bike in Ayutthaya to explore all the temples easily.
-It’s not exactly the most bike-friendly place, but it’s perfectly doable, just learn how to avoid the elephants (seriously!).
+We rented a bike there to explore all the temples easily.
+It’s not exactly the most bike-friendly place, but it’s perfectly doable, just learn how to avoid the elephants (no kidding!).

 Thailand Itinerary, Place #3: Chiang Mai